danmackinlay/pattern_machine/arpeggiate_by_numbers/README.md

 * Generalized additive models.
 * nonparametric propensity scores
-* What now seems most natural: linear self-excited (discrete hawkes) processes, where we regress a *rate* kernel and possibly interaction terms (which must be positive but at least we can do logartithmic regression).
-See Branching process below.
+* What now seems most natural: linear self-excited (discrete hawkes) processes, where we regress a *rate* kernel and possibly interaction terms (which must be positive but at least we can do logarithmic regression).

 * but what I tried was logistic regression of self against past

 This might be quicker with [SGD](http://scikit-learn.org/stable/modules/sgd.html#sgd):